Skip to main content

 • A CxOSA scan can only be defined for an existing project.

-• Supports new CxSCA features like dependency resolution by using private registries, exploitable path and include sources.
+• Supports new CxSCA features like dependency resolution by using private registries and exploitable paths and include sources.
 Private registries and the Exploitable path functionality require using the CxSCA Resolver.

-• If the path/file is invalid or there are no deflecting argument the -OsaJson report can be found under C:\CLIDir\CxConsolePlugin-8.42.0\<project name>\.
+• If the path/file is invalid or there is no deflecting argument, the -OsaJson report can be found under C:\CLIDir\CxConsolePlugin-8.42.0\<project name>\.

-• In cases where there are both SAST High and SAST Medium issues, the highest severity exit/error code is used, for example 10 - Failed on threshold SAST HIGH.
+• In cases with SAST High and SAST Medium issues, the highest severity exit/error code is used, for example, 10 - Failed on threshold SAST HIGH.

-• NPM, NuGet, Python and other supported package managers must be installed in order to use -executepackagedependency and retrieve all dependencies before performing the OSA scan.
+• NPM, NuGet, Python, and other supported package managers must be installed to use -executepackagedependency and retrieve all dependencies before performing the OSA scan.

 • To run the CLI with a Proxy use the following cases: